Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 *initial_work* function.

-The main averaging algorithm is *ComputeSSTTAMSAveragesNodeAlgorithm*.
+The main averaging algorithm is
+*SSTTAMSAveragesAlg*.
 The averaging function is solving a simple causal average equation:

 .. math::